muellan/metacache/docs/building.md

 ### 1. NCBI-style `assembly_summary.txt` files

-MetaCache looks for a file named `assembly_summary.txt` in each refenrece genome input folder.
+MetaCache looks for a file named `assembly_summary.txt` (as used by the NCBI) in each refenrece genome input folder.
 Such files map reference genome filenames to taxon ids, so that all sequences in a reference genome file will get the same taxid.

 A proper `assembly_summary.txt` file must contain at least: